 (f) provides for the chief executive officer to prevent a complaint being dealt with under the scheme if dealing with the complaint under the scheme would be likely to delay, interfere with or jeopardise an inquiry, investigation or proceeding under any other law.

-[Regulation 55 amended in Gazette 11 Nov 2014 p.
+[Regulation 55 amended: Gazette 11 Nov 2014 p.
 4258.]

 56. Protection of complainants etc. from civil liability